31 March 2014. Updated 11 May 2020 to remove some links no longer available.

 Afterwards I had some more Twitter correspondence.
 However I wanted to set out my views at greater length, which I did during the weekend on a piece published on the Conservative Home website, reproduced below.

 I believe the incident demonstrates the visceral hatred that some non-Muslims in Britain have towards Shariah.
 Apart from needing to be challenged, this hatred should also cause Muslims to ask themselves why these non-Muslims think the way that they do.
 I address that issue in the final section of my piece.

 Subsequently I was pleased to see the piece "Sharia wills: the facts" posted on the Law Society's blog pages on 7 April 2014 by Ismaeel Waseem.
+[Sadly this is no longer available.
+Update 11 May 2020.]
 He is a trainee solicitor at Carter Law, specialising in Islamic law and makes the same points about that I do about testamentary freedom under English law.